craigfrancis/iframe-height/readme.md

 This is why I'm only proposing that the `iframe` supports re-sizing on the **height**, where the parent document sets the **width**.

-And it's not like the current JavaScript solutions/hacks don't have the same problem :-)
+And it's not like the current JavaScript solutions/hacks don't have the same problems.

 ---